 How could we drink up the sea?
 Who gave us the sponge to wipe away the entire horizon?
 What were we doing when we unchained this earth from its sun?
 Whither is it moving now?
 Whither are we moving?
 Away from all suns?
 Are we not plunging continually?
 Backward, sideward, forward, in all directions?
 Is there still any up or down?
 Are we not straying, as through an infinite nothing?
 Do we not feel the breath of empty space?
 Has it not become colder?
 Is not night continually closing in on us?
 Do we not need to light lanterns in the morning?
 Do we hear nothing as yet of the noise of the gravediggers who are burying God?
 Do we smell nothing as yet of the divine decomposition?
 Gods, too, decompose.
 God is dead.
 God remains dead.
 And we have killed him….”

 Here the madman fell silent and looked again at his listeners; and they, too, were silent and stared at him in astonishment.
 At last he threw his lantern on the ground, and it broke into pieces and went out.
-“I have come too early,” he said then; “my time is not yet.
-This tremendous event is still on its way, still wandering; it has not yet reached the ears of men.
-Lightning and thunder require time; the light of the stars requires time; deeds, though done, still require time to be seen and heard.
-This deed is still more distant from them than most distant stars — and yet they have done it themselves.“
+“I have come too early,” he said then; “my time is not yet.”

-But why would the Madman say such a thing?
 How have we killed humanity? you ask.
-Is this not a more clearly a fiction than Nietzsche’s ever was?
+Is this not more clearly a fiction than Nietzsche’s “God is dead” ever was?
 Are there not 7 billion persons who can witness to humanity’s vitality?

 I do not lay this charge directly at the naturalist’s feet: it is naturalism that is culpable, not you who are naturalists.
-Instead I call you to account, you who are naturalists, for your blithe ignorance of the magnitude of the atrocities you endorse.
-You tell of the carnage as if it brings hope to your breast.
-Who gave you the sponge to wipe away your own concern for the heart of humanness?
+Instead I call you to account, you who are naturalists, for your blithe and foolish ignorance of the magnitude of the atrocities you endorse.
+You bring carnage, and you speak of it lovingly, as if it brings hope to your breast.
+Who gave you the sponge to wipe away your concern for the heart of humanness?

-It seeks to kill humanness—and thus all of humanity—when it tries to persuade us no person’s consciousness is anything other than illusion.
+It seeks to kill humanness—and thus all the realized experience of humanity—when it tries to persuade us human consciousness is but an illusion.